1 large or 2 medium onions

 - 3 TBL chopped fresh flat-leaf parsley

-Let bubble gently for a few minutes.
-Meanwhile clean
+Let bubble gently for a few minutes, taste and add salt, if needed.

 - ½ pound perciatelli (bucatini)